-UPDATE 4/19/2018: To include comments from the NORTHCOM/ NORAD nominee, the Secretary of the Navy, the Chief of Naval Operations, the Air Force Director of Civil Engineers, and the Assistant Secretary of Defense (Energy, Installations & Environment)
+UPDATE 4/19/2018: To include comments from the NORTHCOM/ NORAD nominee, the Secretary of the Navy, the Chief of Naval Operations, the Air Force Director of Civil Engineers, and the Assistant Secretary of Defense (Energy, Installations & Environment), and to increase the number if senior defense officials raising concerns about climate change to 16.

-UPDATE 3/13/2018: To include the AFRICOM Commanders comments during a Senate Armed Services Committee hearing (below).
+UPDATE 3/13/2018: To include the AFRICOM Commanders comments during a Senate Armed Services Committee hearing.

 This includes Secretary of Defense, James Mattis; Vice Chairman of the Joint Chiefs of Staff, General Paul J. Selva; Secretary of the Navy, Richard Spencer; Chief of the National Guard Bureau, General Joseph Lengyel; Assistant Secretary of Defense for Energy, Installations and Environment (IE&E), Lucian L. Niemeyer; Assistant Secretary of the Army for Civil Works, R.D.
 James; Assistant Secretary of the Navy for Installations, Energy, and the Environment, Phyllis L. Bayer; Assistant Secretary of the Air Force for Installations, Environment, and Energy, John Henderson; Assistant Commandant of the Marine Corps, General Glenn Walters; Vice Chief of Naval Operations, Admiral Bill Moran; Air Force Vice Chief of Staff, General Stephen Wilson; Army Vice Chief of Staff, General James McConville, AFRICOM Commander General Thomas D. Waldhauser, Air Force Director of Civil Engineers, Major General Timothy Green, nominee for NORTHCOM/ NORAD Commander, General Terrence J. O’Shaughnessy, and Chief of Naval Operations, Admiral John Richardson.
 The DoD also produced a survey report on the matter in January 2018.